 Harrison County Conservation Summer Internship Program

-2017 Harrison County Soil & Water Conservation District Summer Intern!
+2020 Harrison County Soil & Water Conservation District Summer Intern!

 Would you like to work as a summer intern for the Harrison County Conservation District?
-Click on the link above to download the 2018 intern application.
-Deadline to submit is April 6, 2018, applications can be emailed to firstname.lastname@example.org or dropped off to our office at 103 Rodgers Park Dr. Cynthiana, KY 41031.
+Click on the link above to download the 2021 intern application.
+Deadline to submit is March 31, 2021; applications can be emailed to firstname.lastname@example.org or dropped off to our office at 103 Rodgers Park Dr. Cynthiana, KY 41031.
 For any questions email above or call 859-234-5876 ext 3.

 This program was started in 2015 at the conservation district as a way to provide an opportunity for college students to gain experience in the conservation career field.
 Interns are signed up as NRCS EarthTeam Volunteers, so that they are allowed to work one on one with NRCS personnel on a daily basis, visiting farms, checking out practices, assisting with conservation plans, and attending meetings/trainings.
 Interns also work on district activities through assisting with district summer programs, educational and technical.
 Assisting with coaching the 4-H Land Judging Team, assisting with checking local cost share practices and preparing for payment, attending statewide meetings/trainings, etc. Interns are expected to attend monthly board meetings and turn in a final report (internship experience: daily activities, expectations, suggestions, etc.) College credit may be available with approval from interns college.
-District pays $10 per hour for a maximum of 180 hours from June 1 - July 31.
+District pays $10 per hour for a minimum of 180 hours, maximum of 360 hours from June 1 - July 31.